 Should parents of ELLs read to them in their native language?

 YES!
-When possible parents should read to their children in their home language.
+When possible, parents should read to their children in their home language.
 This is one of the best ways to support their language development.
-It will also help children develop reading skills, which can transfer to English, and cultivate a love of reading and learning.
+It will also help children develop reading skills, which can be transferred to English, and cultivate a love of reading and learning.